sciZer0/7/c/README.md

 There is a lot of other examples.

+For example, when you breathe in the air you also are taking free Energy from the environment — from the surrounding space — from the Universe.

+Say, every second your organism is spending a certain amount of Energy.
+Let’s take this amount as 100%.
+The thing is that about just 10% of this Energy your organism is taking from food (which might be not for free).
+And about 90% of this Energy your organism is taking for free -  through breathing.

+In order to understand how big is this Energy that your organism evey second is taking for free, just think about the fact that a human can live without food for weeks and just for seconds without breathing.

+The problem with Energy that a human’s organism takes from breathing is just that the organism cannot store this Energy unlike that Energy that the organism takes from food.

-Importantly, this possibility to take free Energy isn’t new.
+Importantly, the possibility to take free Energy isn’t new.

-*We will see confirmations of the New Law of Conservation of Energy also below.*
+*We will see confirmations of the New Law of Conservation of Energy below.*

 Importantly,